Phase one of St. Julian Devine Smokestacks renovation nearing completion

 “If all of that liner brick failed and fell down into the bottom of the stacks, it could potentially cause a blowout in the bottom of the stacks,” says the City of Charleston’s Director of Parks Jason Kronsberg.

 City officials faced with a choice, tear the historic smokestacks down or sign-up for a hefty renovation of the Eastside structures.
-With the fate of the smokestacks hanging in the balance leading to a fight by the community to save the stacks.
+The fate of the smokestacks hanging in the balance leads to a fight by the community to save the stacks.

 “It identifies a community that was really vibrant at that time, really doing so much,” says Joseph Watson who is a longtime resident of the Eastside Community.